-Deposits
+Deposits and investments

 Custodial Credit Risk.
 This risk is associated with the inability of a governmental entity to recover deposits from a financial institution in the event of a failure.
-At June 30, 2021 and 2020, the carrying values of HRSD's deposits were \$48,943,000 and \$24,703,000, respectively, and the bank balances were \$47,808,000 and \$21,883,000, respectively.
-All of the bank balances at June 30, 2021 were covered by federal depository insurance or collateralized in accordance with the Virginia Security for Public Deposits Act (the Act).
+At June 30, 2022 and 2021, the carrying values of HRSD's deposits were \$51,917,000 and \$47,403,000.
+All of the bank balances at June 30, 2022 were covered by federal depository insurance or collateralized in accordance with the Virginia Security for Public Deposits Act (the Act).
 In accordance with the Act, the depository institution pledged collateral in the form of federal obligations with a fair value equal to 110 percent of HRSD's deposits with a third party trustee in the name of the Treasurer of the Commonwealth.
 In the event that the banking institution fails, the Treasurer will take possession of the collateral, liquidate it and reimburse HRSD up to the value of its deposits.
 The State Treasury Board is responsible for monitoring compliance with the collateralization and reporting requirements of the Act and for notifying local governments of compliance by banks.